Rock Climbing Gem/Jewel/Geometric Birthday Party -rock climbing party with DIY gem decor, rock themed dessert table, and party favor ideas.

 Tips and Tricks

 Hosting part of the party at home meant that we could make it really, really special.
 I could set up everything ahead of time, and the 15 min. drive back to our house was no problem at all.
 The girls faces when they walked in and saw it all, made it all completely worth while, that’s for sure, and I never would have had time to make it quite so magical if it wasn’t at home.
+There was even something about the birthday child coming into the party space and seeing it with all her friends that made it really wonderful.

 This is one of those times where the smile on the birthday girl’s face says it all.
+This was the best rock climbing party ever!

 With a Rock Climbing Gem Birthday Party, life really is a party!